bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 // ...
 {% endhighlight %}

-`Last-Modified` is changing each request, but this is because currently cache settings have been disabled.
-When `prod` is added to the context it is enabled.
+`Last-Modified` changes upon each request, but this is because currently cache settings have been disabled.
+When `prod` is added to the context it becomes enabled.

-On `@Cacheable` if no `expiry` is set then it will be cached forever.
+On the `@Cacheable` annotation if no `expiry` is set then it will be cached forever.
 However when updates `onPut($id, $todo)` or deletes `onDelete($id)` occur on the resource then the cache will be updated on the corresponding id.

  So a GET request just uses the saved cache data, logic contained in the `onGet` method is not invoked.